marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/maxloc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MAXLOC, array, location of maximum element

 .. _maxloc:

-.. index:: MAXLOC

-.. index:: array, location of maximum element

 MAXLOC --- Location of the maximum value within an array
 ********************************************************